 The chocolate tri-colored Border Collie will have the recessive genes of the chocolate color.
 However, for a tri-color to actually happen, the dog will need two copies of the chocolate gene and two copies of the tri-color gene.

-The result will be a Border Collie with the base of a chocolate dog, but also tan and copper markings around the body.
-These markings generally appear around the chest, legs, cheeks, eyebrows, bottom and under the tail.
+The result will be a Border Collie with the base of a chocolate dog, but also tan and copper markings in and around the body.
+These markings generally appear at the chest, legs, cheeks, eyebrows, bottom and under the tail.

 9. Lilac Border Collie

 The lilac color is similar to the chocolate & white color of the Border Collie.
-The only difference is that the lilac Borders have both the dilute and chocolate genes.
-Both are recessive genes, meaning two copies of both genes is needed for the dog to produce a lilac color.
+The difference is that a lilac Border Collie has both the dilute and chocolate genes.
+Both are recessive genes, so two copies of both genes is needed for the dog to produce a lilac color.

 The lilac color is truly something unique.
 It looks like a both a blue and brown.
 There are many names for this color, including silver, isabella (in Dobermans) or fawn (in Kelpies).
 Whatever you want to call it, the lilac is a gorgeous color on a Border Collie.

 Like with the other base colors, there are several variations of the lilac color.
-Depending on the genes that the dog possess, you can have a lilac tri color, lilac merle or even a lilac tricolor merle.
-All these are much more rare and harder to breed, but there are Border Collies with these beautiful coats.
+Depending on the genes of the dog, you can have a lilac tri color, lilac merle or even a lilac tricolor merle.
+But of course, all these are much more rare and harder to breed.

 10. Sable Border Collie

-Though sable is an officially recognized Border Collie color, they are relatively rare.
-Still, there are breeders that breed them and potential owners that seek them.
+Although the “sable” color is an officially recognized Border Collie color (according to the AKC), they’ll still be relatively uncommon.
+But even so, there are breeders that will breed for them because there are potential owners that still seek them.

 Sable is when the hair on the coat has different shades of color.
 In other words, there are more than one color on the hair.
-For instance, the root color is generally black, whereas the tip of the hair can be a light brown.
+For instance, the root color is generally black, whereas the tip of the hair can be a light brown or tan.

 This sable is more of a pattern than a specific color.
-With that said, the sable pattern can be seen on many different base colors of the Border Collie.
+That being said, the sable pattern can be seen on a wide variety of Border Collie base colors.
 For example, a black, blue, chocolate or lilac base can have the sable pattern.

 11. Red Border Collie

 There are also other variations of red, such as red merle and red / white.
-All of which, are currently recognized by the AKC.
+All of which, are currently recognized by the American Kennel Club.